qWeX23/qWeX23.github.io/app/README.md

 ## Customizing the theme

-Colors and other global styles are defined using CSS variables in `src/theme.css`.
-Adjust these variables to quickly change the look and feel of the entire application.
+Styling is handled with [Tailwind CSS](https://tailwindcss.com).
+Adjust `tailwind.config.js` to tweak colors, fonts and other design tokens for the entire application.